There's currently no cure for migraines, although a number of treatments are available to help ease the symptoms.

 In addition to the medicines mentioned above, a specialist may recommend other treatments, such as transcranial magnetic stimulation.

 In January 2014, the National Institute for Health and Care Excellence (NICE) approved the use of a treatment called transcranial magnetic stimulation (TMS) for the treatment and prevention of migraines.

-However, TMS isn't a cure for migraines and it doesn’t work for everyone.
-The evidence for its effectiveness isn't strong and is limited to people who have migraine with aura.
+The evidence for its effectiveness is not strong and is limited to people who have migraine with aura.

-There's also little evidence about the potential long-term effects of the treatment, although studies into the treatment have so far only reported minor and temporary side effects, including:
+There's also little evidence about the potential long-term effects of the treatment, although studies into the treatment have so far only reported minor and temporary side effects.

 Treatment for pregnant and breastfeeding women

 In general, migraine treatment with medicines should be limited as much as possible when you're pregnant or breastfeeding.

 Instead, trying to identify and avoid potential migraine triggers is often recommended.

 If medicine is essential, your GP may prescribe you a low-dose painkiller, such as paracetamol.

 In some cases, anti-inflammatory medicine or triptans may be prescribed.